gfd-dennou-club/Dennou-OGCM/README.md

       discritized with TRiSK proposed by Ringler et al. (2010).

   - Global shallow water model with a discontineous Galerkin method (globalSWM-DG)
-    - The model mesh is spherical triangle mesh, and the govern equation are discritized with a DG method proposed by Läuter et al. (2008).
+    - The model mesh is spherical triangle mesh, and the governing equation are discritized with a DG method proposed by Läuter et al. (2008).

 Main developers
 -----------------------------------------------------------------------------------------

-  - Yuta Kawai (Kobe university and RIKEN AICS)
+  - Yuta Kawai (Kobe university and RIKEN AICS) and the collaborators in GFD-Dennou Club

 Some informations